ajlopez/NodeDelicious/README.md

 ## Samples

-- [Get All](https://github.com/ajlopez/NodeDelicious/tree/master/samples/getall) Get all links of a tag, with optional date range.
+- [Get All Links](https://github.com/ajlopez/NodeDelicious/tree/master/samples/getall): Get all links of a tag, with optional date range.

 ## To do